irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

    The service layer is responsible for abstracting the database and grid layer from other components.
 In Metalnx, all functionalities are encapsulated as services
 - **Jargon**:
    Open source library used to interact with iRODS.
 For more information, check out its [repository](https://github.com/DICE-UNC/jargon/wiki/Jargon-overview)
-- **DAO**:
-   Data Access Object layer.
-Responsible for interacting with the Metalnx database

 ![Metalnx Architecture](https://github.com/Metalnx/metalnx-web/blob/master/docs/IMAGES/metalnx_arch.png)